Ranamom/planetlab-workload-traces/README.md

 If you want to join the same trace file from multiple days into a single file, run the [join.sh](join.sh) that it will do that for all trace files, placing the concatenated files inside an "out" dir.
+The script counts the resulting number of lines for each concatenated file and adds such a data as a comment in the first line of each trace.
+You can use such an information when creating a `UtilizationModelPlanetLab` in CloudSim Plus, so that an array with the correct size is created to store the values read from a trace file.